-Hence, we expect to see annotated genes weighted highly based on the absolute value of their corresponding factor loading.
+Hence, we expect to see annotated genes weighted highly based on the absolute value of their corresponding factor loadings.
 A powerful feature of MuVI is the refinement of provided feature sets by adding or removing features in a data-driven manner.
-Investigating inferred genes for the Androgen Resonse factor, we discover several previously known biomarkers of clinical relevance such as STEAP1, SLC45A3\citep{perner2013loss} and ACPP.
-The six-transmembrane epithelial antigen of the prostate 1 (STEAP1) is overexpressed in prostate cancer and serves as a diagnostic and prognostic biomarker\citep{khanna2021clinical}.
-Also, it has been shown that levels of ACPP or prostatic specific acid phosphatase (PSAP), increase with prostate cancer progression\citep{kong2013emerging}.
-We now move on to the uninformed view, where we expect the androgen response factor of mRNA to influence the structure of the factor loadings in the RPPA, such that the inferred factor reveals additional biomarkers linked to prostate cancer.
-Based on the amount of variance explained by this factor in the RPPA view, and the significance of the shared and informed factor from the mRNA view, we have strong evidence about the association of the top proteins with the disease.
-For example, inferred BCL2 is an oncoprotein that inhibits the process of apoptosis, or the process of programmed cell death.
-It has been demonstrated that BCL2 is a prerequisite for the progression of cancer cells from an androgen-dependent stage, the earlier stages of the cancer progression, to an androgen-independent growth stage\citep{lin2007up}.
-Moreover, therapeutic approaches that target the checkpoint kinase 1 (CHEK1) have demonstrated favorable clinical outcomes for prostate cancer patients\citep{drapela2020chk1}.
+Investigating inferred genes for the androgen response factor, we discover several previously known biomarkers of clinical relevance such as STEAP1~\citep{khanna2021clinical}, SLC45A3~\citep{perner2013loss} and ACPP~\citep{kong2013emerging}, which are overexpressed in patients with prostate cancer.
+We now move to the uninformed view, where we expect the androgen response factor of mRNA to influence the structure of the factor loadings in the RPPA, such that the inferred factor reveals protein markers linked to prostate cancer.
+Indeed, the inferred BCL2 is an oncoprotein that inhibits the process of apoptosis~\citep{lin2007up}, whereas targeting the checkpoint kinase 1 (CHEK1) leads to favorable clinical outcomes for prostate cancer patients~\citep{drapela2020chk1}.